 I’ve written before about how I pay for all of our monthly expenses with a rewards credit card and then redeem the points for products like groceries and gas.
 I make sure to pay off my credit card balance in full every month.

 Why You Should Pay For Everything With a Credit Card

 I use the PC MasterCard as my main credit card, which offers a 1% rebate on all purchases, and I redeem my PC Points for free groceries at Superstore.
 My secondary credit card is an American Express that offers Air Miles rewards for every $15 spent.
 This card has a higher credit limit so I use it for booking hotels and flights, as well as any other large expenditure that I incur for work.

 I also use this credit card when shopping at Costco since they only accept American Express credit cards.

 Since adopting this method to pay for all of our monthly expenses with a credit card we have put hundreds of dollars a year back in our pockets just by making our regular purchases.
 For people who have zero credit card debt and have their spending habits under control, this system seems like a no-brainer.

 Even if you agree with the merits of paying for purchases with a rewards credit card, there is still another challenge with this system.
 Do you pay off your credit card balance immediately or wait for the grace period?

 Pay Off Credit Card Balance Immediately or Wait For Grace Period?

 People who regularly shop with their credit cards often purchase an item and then immediately go online to pay off the balance when they get home.
-These days you can even use a mobile banking app to make a payment from your phone as soon as you leave the store.
+These days you can even use a mobile banking app to log into your online checking account and make a payment from your phone as soon as you leave the store.

 There are advantages to paying off your credit card balance this way.
 You won’t have to worry about remembering to pay your credit card bill at the end of the month, and you can easily add the transaction to your budget and forget about it.